 2. The conventional wisdom almost always favors punitive approaches for dealing with DUI.

 One of the key ideas behind the NFL’s proposed policy change is that, by threatening players with even more penalties for driving DUI (i.e. a suspension, rather than just a fine), the league hopes to curb DUI behavior.
 However, this assumption may or may not be true.
 Some research, for instance, suggests that ratcheting up punishment in such a fashion does not deter recidivism.

 Human beings are deeply influenced — at unconscious or subconscious levels — by how their friends and peers behave.
 If you play in the NFL, for instance, and you see a lot of your friends or colleagues drive under the influence, you might be more likely to get arrested yourself for that crime.
 This is not a conscious choice – we just tend to mimic people who we think are similar to us.
 To that end, if you have been hanging out with a crowd that’s prone to partying and breaking the law, think about getting new friends.

-For help understanding your charges and formulating an effective Los Angeles DUI defense, call attorney Michael Kraut today at the Kraut Law Group to schedule a free consultation.
+For help understanding your charges and formulating an effective Los Angeles DUI defense, call attorney Michael Kraut today at the Kraut Criminal & DUI Lawyers to schedule a free consultation.